-Look for support that may be available from local, national and regional social, community development and environmentally focussed non-governmental organisations (e.g. South East Asian examples include WWF, REST, Wildlife Alliance and Live & Learn Environmental Education).
+Look for support that may be available from local, national and regional social, community development and environmentally focussed non-governmental.
 Many NGOs have CBT experience and are well placed to support CBT capacity building and skills training, marketing and advocacy at the community level.